clion007/docker-xteve/README.md

 * For runs on 80 port, you need set a dedicated ip address for your container(macvlan or ipvlan);
 * Container xteve programe runs not by root user, more security;
 * You can set your port and config path in config file like sample config file;
-* Support config file localization, you don't need setting it everytime on run;
+* Support config file Persistent, you don't need setting it everytime on run;
 * Default local time zone is Asia/Shanghai;
 * Automaticly check and update when there is updated on offical site, keep the image always in newest version.